publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/m__us_usc_t50_s3001.md

  __Intelligence Priorities and Reorganization__

     [Pub.
 L. 101–510, div.
 A, title IX, § 907][/us/pl/101/510/s907], Nov.
 5, 1990, [104 Stat.
-1622][/us/stat/104/1622], required the Secretary of Defenseand Director of Central Intelligenceto conduct a joint review of all intelligence and intelligence-related activities in the Tactical Intelligence and Related Activities programs and the National Foreign Intelligence Program and reduce by not less than 5 percent the number of personnel detailed to such programs during each of fiscal years 1992 through 1996.
+1622][/us/stat/104/1622], required the Secretary of Defense and Director of Central Intelligence to conduct a joint review of all intelligence and intelligence-related activities in the Tactical Intelligence and Related Activities programs and the National Foreign Intelligence Program and reduce by not less than 5 percent the number of personnel detailed to such programs during each of fiscal years 1992 through 1996.

  __Change of Titles of Secretary of Defense, et al.; Reappointment__